bump-sh/docs/src/_guides/openapi/leveraging-the-openapi-specification-for-api-governance.md

 - **Provide Constructive Feedback**: Explain the reasoning behind required changes instead of just enforcing rules.
 - **Use OpenAPI as a Teaching Tool**: Show examples of well-designed APIs and how they adhere to standards.
-- **Encourage API Literacy**: Help teams understand the impact of API decisions on consumers and long-term maintainability.
+- **Encourage a Business-Focused API Design**: Help teams understand the impact of API decisions on consumers and the business value produced.
-- **Promote a Growth Mindset**: Frame governance as a support system rather than a bottleneck, making it a desired step in the delivery process rather than a hindrance.

 By embedding coaching into API governance, organizations can cultivate a culture of continuous improvement and high-quality API design.